lynnlangit/gcp-essentials/4_data/4c_Dataproc/readme.md

 ## Dataproc Serverless

+- ***NEW: 'Auto-tune Dataproc Spark jobs with Google Gemini'*** - [link](https://cloud.google.com/dataproc-serverless/docs/concepts/autotuning) and [link](https://cloud.google.com/gemini/docs/bigquery/overview#spark)
+- From Google's docs: *"Autotune and troubleshoot Spark jobs Autotuning can help you optimize your Spark workloads for performance and resilience.
+Instead of manually configuring settings, Gemini in BigQuery can apply best practices for recurring workloads and then help you understand and monitor your autotuning.
+Advanced troubleshooting provides natural language answers to "What was autotuned?", "What is happening now?", and "What can I do about it?"*

 Using Dataproc Serverless, you can run Spark workloads as **BATCHES**...
 - without a provisioned cluster (i.e. per batch job)
 - using Pyspark, Spark SQL, Spark R or Spark Java